READ: Know Your Rights during COVID-19

 - Una guía para que los neoyorquinos transgénero navegando la COVID-19 conozcan sus derechos (PDF)

-The guides are accurate as of May 18, 2020.
+The NY State guide is accurate as of June 1, 2020 and the national guide is accurate as of May 18, 2020.
 Both resources may be periodically updated by TLDEF’s legal team as the response to COVID-19 continues to evolve.

 The guides are dedicated to the memory of Lorena Borjas.